agroshvillis/VizAn/docs/MANUAL.rst

 reaction element.
 All reaction shapes, directionality elements and text element which will represent optimization results should be grouped in 1 common group element.
 Only this group element should be granted by additional reaction information as class attributes (FIG 4.).
-Mandatory information to visualize  ScrumPy optimisation results are the same (Fig ???):
+Mandatory information to visualise  ScrumPy optimisation results are the same (Fig ???):

 a.
 Reaction full name as shape element class : “Name”
 b.
 Reaction stoichiometry (which metabolites and in what direction are produced) as shape element class : “Stoichiometry”